-I recommend using AutoEurope to compare prices from multiple car rental companies.
+I recommend using AutoEurope or RentalCars to compare prices from multiple car rental companies.
 Final price including a potential one-way fee will be displayed before checkout so you can hire with confidence.

 Generally renting a car is expensive, but does have clear advantages and offers you more freedom to explore at your own pace or stop along the way.

 Traveling from Split to Dubrovnik by bus is definitely the cheapest way of covering the distance between these two cities.

 It’s actually one of the most recommended ways of traveling as the buses are very frequent: at least 10 departures a day in winter, and over 25 departures in high season.

 One way ticket is about 110 kuna (14,14 Euro), while a round trip will cost 176 kuna (23,12 Euro).
 Please note prices are approximate and may vary.

 You can see daily bus departure schedule from Split bus station here!